Demonstration of the SUS Calculator

 - Checks internal reliability: Cronbach's alpha is calculated from your raw responses.
 The calculator will tell you if the reliability of your responses is acceptable or poor.

-Who Should BuyIf you use SUS then you can benefit from this package.
-The 150 page guide is both a "how-to-guide" for those new to SUS and a reference for experienced researchers.
-The calculator reduces errors in coding, provides meaning to your SUS score by converting raw scores into percentile ranks and letter-grades.
+Who Should BuyIf you use SUS, then you can benefit from this package.
+The 150 page guide is both a "how-to" guide for those new to SUS and a reference for experienced researchers.
+The calculator reduces errors in coding and provides meaning to your SUS score by converting raw scores into percentile ranks and letter-grades.
 All the necessary statistical calculations from comparisons to sample size estimation are included.

 Guide Table of ContentsHighlights